AU-Master-Thesis/thesis/sections/background/factor-graphs.typ

 // Sum-Product Algorithm @theodoridis_machine_2020

+=== Asynchronoous Message Passing <background-asynchronous-message-passing>

 The process of updating#note.wording[inference] on a factor graph is done by passing messages between the variables and factors. @fig-message-passing visualises the two major steps; #boxed(color: theme.maroon)[Variable Iteration] and #boxed(color: theme.lavender)[Factor Iteration], each with two sub-steps; an internal update, and a message passing step.

-BLOP

 #gridx(
   columns: (1em, 1fr),